-The SHLAA 5 year land supply figure reveals that there is a significant shortfall of deliverable land.
+Regardless of the approach taken to incorporating the backlog element into the calculation, the SHLAA 5 year land supply figure reveals that there is a significant shortfall of deliverable land in the district.
 Although the capacity of deliverable sites has increased since the previous SHLAA, the 5 year requirement has also increased because of the larger backlog element which in turn reflects overall net completions running well below the plan based requirement.